-Use artificial tears to rinse your eyes and reduce the risk of flare-ups.
+Use artificial tears to rinse your eyes and reduce the risk of itching.

 Manage symptoms with over-the-counter allergy medications.

-An allergic reaction can come on suddenly, causing inflammation and itchiness in eyes.
-This can occur due to certain food, medications, cosmetics and more.
+An allergic reaction can come on suddenly, causing itchiness and inflammation in your eyes and eyelids.
+This can happen if you’re allergic to:

-More mild reactions may be treated and closely monitored at home, but if the reaction persists or gets worse, contact a medical professional as soon as possible.
+Mild reactions may be treated and monitored at home, but if the reaction won’t go away or gets worse, contact a medical professional as soon as possible.

-Stop using cosmetics or medication that could’ve caused a reaction.
+Stop using cosmetics or medication that may be causing a reaction.

-Take over-the-counter antihistamines like Benadryl to relieve symptoms.
+Take over-the-counter antihistamines like Benadryl to temporarily relieve symptoms.

-Use a cool compress to relieve pain or itching.
+Use a cool compress to relieve eyelid itching or discomfort.

 Insect bites and stings

-Some minor injuries can be treated at home, but to prevent infection and worse conditions, it’s important to monitor the swelling and additional symptoms, and seek additional medical help when needed.
+Some minor injuries can be treated at home, but continue to monitor any swelling or additional symptoms and seek medical help when needed.
 A doctor will help you decide which treatment is needed to prevent an infection or a potentially serious complication.

-For minor injuries, rinse the area with a saline solution, and treat pain with a cold compress.
+For minor bites, rinse the area with a saline solution, and treat the pain with a cold compress.

-For bee, hornet or wasp stings, it may be necessary to seek immediate medical attention, including having the stinger removed if needed.
+For bee, hornet or wasp stings, you may need to seek immediate medical attention to treat the injury and/or remove the stinger.

 Keep the affected eyelid clean.

-Avoid popping or squeezing the pus from the stye.
+Never pop or squeeze pus from the stye.

 Place a warm washcloth over the affected eye several times a day to help the stye drain on its own.

-See an eye doctor for extra treatment if the stye worsens or doesn’t resolve on its own within a week.
+See an eye doctor if the stye worsens or doesn’t go away within a week.

-Use a cold compress and artificial tears to relieve swelling, itching and other discomfort in mild cases of viral and allergic conjunctivitis.
+Use a cold compress and artificial tears to relieve any itching, swelling and other discomfort in mild cases of viral and allergic conjunctivitis.

-Talk to your doctor about using allergy medication to manage and prevent flare-ups of allergic conjunctivitis.
+Talk to your doctor about using allergy medication to manage and prevent allergic conjunctivitis.

 An eye doctor may prescribe steroids or antibiotics for bacterial pink eye, which can help relieve red, itchy eyelids.

-Like styes, blepharitis often occurs due to buildup of bacteria on the eyelid.
+Like styes, blepharitis is usually caused by a buildup of bacteria on the eyelid.
 Allergies and certain skin conditions (such as dandruff and rosacea) can also lead to blepharitis.

-Blepharitis causes itchy, swollen eyelids, which can also look dry and crusty at the base of the eyelashes.
-Dry eyes are another possible symptom of the condition.
-Depending on the severity, some cases of blepharitis can be treated at home, but some cases may require intervention from an eye doctor.
+Depending on severity, some cases of blepharitis can be treated at home, but others may need treatment from an eye doctor.

 Keep the eyelid area clean.